Rockwell-Holbrook/ticket_to_ride/README.md

 - Advance player turn (change the turn indicator so it indicates another player)
 - Include pauses as needed to allow the TA to see each change.
-- Each of the capabilities must be implemented by modifying the client model which in return uses the observable to notify the presenters (controllers), which update the views.
+- Each of the capabilities must be implemented by modifying the client com.example.shared.model which in return uses the observable to notify the presenters (controllers), which update the views.
 Chat and Chat History: